-Nicola Sturgeon, First Minister of Scotland, announced Thursday casinos and bingo halls in the country would be able to re-open as planned, August 24, as the government is sticking to its four-stage phase-in plan, currently being in phase 3.
+Nicola Sturgeon, First Minister of Scotland, announced Thursday that casinos and bingo halls in the country would be able to re-open as planned, August 24, as the government is sticking to its four-stage phase-in plan, currently being in phase 3.
 Scotland’s First Minister also outlined COVID-19 continued to be a significant threat to public health.

 In a statement to the Scottish Parliament, Nicola Sturgeon confirmed the scheduled re-opening of land-based gaming facilities, subject to strict adherence to guidance and appropriate safety measures such as physical distancing.